stanford-cs248/Cardinal3D/docs/guide/guide.md

 As is typical, all operations on scene objects, meshes, etc. are un and re-doable using Control/Command-Z to undo and Control/Command-Y to redo.
 These actions are also available from the `Edit` option in the menu bar.

-## Specific Modes (that you may use in CS248A)
+## CS248A-Specific Modes (related to CS248A assignments)

 - [Layout](layout)
 - [Model](model)
 - [Render](render)

+## Other Modes ##

-## Other modes (that are in the codebase for non-CS248A reasons, and you might want to explore, or even implement, on your own)
+These additional modes are in the codebase for non-CS248A reasons, and you might want to explore, or even implement, on your own.

 - [Rig](rig)
 - [Animate](animate)